Segalmen/openwrt-custom/README.md

 - nftables table `inet sqm_dscp` for DSCP handling
 - IPv4 and IPv6 support
 - Clean setup and cleanup hooks
+- DSCP marking is applied in postrouting and restored on ingress using conntrack
 - One-line installation on a fresh OpenWrt system

 ---